 HWMAR is very excited that you’re interested in making the commitment to become a foster.
-There are thousands of dogs out there looking for homes.
-Unfortunately, we can only save dogs when we know that we have a place for them to stay while we work hard to find them a forever home.
+There are thousands of dogs and cats out there looking for homes.
+Unfortunately, we can only save animals when we know that we have a place for them to stay while we work hard to find them a forever home.

 Please feel free to contact us for more information.
 Fostering@hoofwoofmeow.org

 We do require that ALL animals new to HWMAR be quarantined for 10 days from the other pets in the house to assure that they are healthy before meeting.
 We have a medical director who can assist you with medical questions should they arise.
-All fosters will be vaccinated (appropriate for their age), spayed/neutered, dewormed, and micro chipped.
+All fosters will be vaccinated (appropriate for their age), spayed/neutered, dewormed, and microchipped prior to adoption.
 We get some, if not all of this done prior to the animal arriving.

-We work with a professional trainer regularly who will assist you in ‘trouble shooting’ behavioral issues or training techniques for your dog such as house breaking, chewing, jumping, or dogs not getting along.
+We work with a professional trainer regularly who will assist you in troubleshooting behavioral issues.
+She can also provide you with training techniques for your dog such as house breaking, chewing, jumping, or dogs not getting along.
 Our foster coordinator is always available by phone or text as well.

 Yes and no. We do encourage fosters to give us their opinions after meeting potential adopters.
 Since the animal lives with you, you will know them best so your input is very important.
 We do however, have a process and we will choose the family that is best for the animal.
 If you have friends or family members that are interested in adopting, they must go through the process and be approved first.

-Yes, as the foster, you have first choice to adopt the animal.
+Yes, as the foster, you will have first choice to adopt the animal.
 We do ask that if you decide you want to adopt, to please let us know as soon as you feel this is the right choice for you and the animal.
-If someone expresses interest in adopting your foster animal, you will need to make the choice then so we can assist them in looking at other available dogs or cats.
+You must decide within the first 10 days if you choose to adopt your foster.
+After 10 days, we will process other applications for your foster.